Carolyn Bessette didn't say yes when John F. Kennedy Jr. first proposed to her.

 Five weeks after Carolyn briefly met Diana, the princess was killed in a car crash in Paris along with her boyfriend, Dodi Fayed.
 Their driver had been speeding through a tunnel trying to lose the paparazzi on their tail when he slammed into a pillar.

 "I'm not sure what I'm going to do about Carolyn," John told his friend Billy Noonan.
 "She's really spooked now."

 According to America's Reluctant Prince, Carolyn's mother, Ann Freeman, had openly questioned during her wedding toast whether John was the right man for her daughter.

-Also, before they got married, Carolyn had become increasingly involved with George, much to the consternation of John's partner, Michael Berman, who ended up selling his half of the magazine in 1997.
+Carolyn had also become increasingly involved with George, much to the consternation of John's partner, Michael Berman, who ended up selling his half of the magazine in 1997.
 Incidentally, Carolyn missed having her own career, but she wasn't sure what she wanted to do—or could do, thanks to her outsized celebrity—next.

 Then, in 1998, John, an adventurous outdoorsman who was always trying to go faster or higher or to somewhere more remote, took up flying—something his mother, when she was alive, had pleaded with him not to do.

-As it turned out, Carolyn didn't really want John to become a pilot either, and she never flew with him without an instructor in the plane with them (and neither would Tempelsman or Ted Kennedy).
+As it turned out, Carolyn didn't really want John to become a pilot either, and she never flew with him (and neither would Tempelsman or Ted Kennedy) without an instructor onboard.
 She knew how absentminded he could be—he was always losing his wallet or keys, she said—and she worried about his attention span.
 "I don't trust him," she unabashedly told a waitress at the Martha's Vineyard airport café while waiting for her husband one day, per Andersen.

 In May 1999, John crashed an ultralight powered parachute (basically a glider, but with a propeller) and broke his right ankle.